ARM-software/arm-trusted-firmware/docs/firmware-design.md

 #### Platform initialization

-BL1 enables issuing of snoop and DVM (Distributed Virtual Memory) requests from the CCI-400 slave interface corresponding to the cluster that includes the primary CPU.
-BL1 also initializes UART0 (PL011 console), which enables access to the `printf` family of functions in BL1.
+BL1 enables issuing of snoop and DVM (Distributed Virtual Memory) requests from the CCI slave interface corresponding to the cluster that includes the primary CPU.
+BL1 also initializes a UART (PL011 console), which enables access to the `printf` family of functions in BL1.

 #### BL2 image load and execution